 - Charged the full price for users who only need read access

 Statistical Analysis System (SAS) is a statistical software suite used to manage and perform in-depth data analysis.
 This data analysis tool was released over 50 years ago and is currently very much in use.

 - SAS® Visual Analytics

-- The GDPR compliance of the SAS software security architecture is maintained while using best practises in data security and privacy.
+- The GDPR compliance of the SAS software security architecture is maintained while using best practices in data security and privacy.

-- When it comes to data collecting and sharing of insights, SAS is effectively integrated with other programmes and databases.
+- When it comes to data collecting and sharing of insights, SAS is effectively integrated with other programs and databases.

-- SAS enables you to produce eye-catching visualisations that facilitate quick comprehension of a data collection.
+- SAS enables you to produce eye-catching visualizations that facilitate quick comprehension of data collection.

 - SAS is simple to use for everyone thanks to its drag-and-drop functionality and mobile editions.

 - SAS costs start at $8,000 per year for businesses.

 - SAS offers free trials and demo versions lasting an average of 30 days.